 Your child forgets details of the awesome Thomas-themed party you threw when he turned 2 – even though he couldn’t stop talking about “tank engine ba-yoons” for weeks after.
 As parents, we may want our child to remember the fun forever, but memories do fade.
 Think about it.
 What do you recall about your life at that age?

-A recent study reveals that the rapid growth of brain cells the first few years of life could be why.
+Why do we forget childhood memories?
+A study reveals that the rapid growth of brain cells the first few years of life could be why.

 Both are researchers and parents, so they have experience observing their own child’s fading memories.

 “When our daughter was 2, we went to the zoo, and she got scared by a goose,” Frankland says.
 “For several weeks after, she would tell the story of how this ‘duck’ went ‘quack-quack, I got scared, Daddy picked me up, and we went to see zebras.'”
-But when the parents ask their now-4-year-old about the event, she doesn’t remember it.
+But when the parents asked their daughter at age 4 about the event, she didn’t remember it.
 Blame brain overload, dad says.